Daphiy/SetShift/README.md

 The stimuli (different cards and instruction images) are in Assets\Sprites

-The plug-in for saving data remotely is in Assets\RemoteLogger
+The plug-in for saving data remotely on google sheets is in Assets\RemoteLogger